-Any entertainment, gift or token of appreciation involving physicians or other persons who are in a position to refer patients to our healthcare facilities must be undertaken in accordance with corporate policies, which have been developed consistent with federal laws, regulations, and rules regarding these practices.
-HCA Healthcare colleagues must consult company policies prior to extending any business courtesy or token of appreciation to a potential referral source.
+Extending Business Courtesies and Tokens of Appreciation to Potential Referral Sources corporate policies, which have been developed consistent with federal laws, regulations, and rules regarding these practices.
+HCA Healthcare colleagues must consult Company policies prior to extending any business courtesy or token of appreciation to a potential referral source.